You don’t need to memorise this page before you start building. Treat it as a reference and come back when you hit a term that needs more explanation.

 1. Partners

-What it means: A virtual account is a real Nigerian bank account — with a real 10-digit account number — that lives inside your master Union Bank account.
+What it means: A virtual account is a real Nigerian bank account, with a real 10-digit account number, that lives inside your master Union Bank account.
 You can create hundreds or thousands of them programmatically.
 The analogy: Imagine renting a floor in an office building.
 The building has one front door and one address (your master account), but your floor has its own room numbers and its own mailboxes.
-Each virtual account is a mailbox — it has its own address (account number), and money sent to that address lands in the right place, even though it all shares the same building.
-Two types:| Type | Description | Best for |
+Each virtual account is a mailbox.
+It has its own address (account number), and money sent to that address lands in the right place, even though it all shares the same building.
+Two types:

 3. Sandbox vs Production

-What it means:- Sandbox is a testing environment that behaves exactly like the real system — but nothing is real.
+What it means:- Sandbox is a testing environment that behaves exactly like the real system, but nothing is real.
 No real money moves.
 No real bank accounts are opened.
 You can break things, test edge cases, and make mistakes without any consequences.

 - Production is the live environment.
 Real money moves.
 Real bank accounts are opened.
 Real customers are affected.